-But the possibility that the one who had killed Kalama may have come to the cave using the same means as Mladen and the late Ersatz had was a relief to many.
-This was because it meant that the one who killed Kalama might not be among them and because it could also mean that the killer might not be in the cavern any longer.
+But the possibility that the one who had killed Kalama might have come to the cave using the same means as Mladen and the late Ersatz was a relief to many.
+This was because it could mean that the one who killed Kalama might not be among them and because it could also mean that the killer might not be in the cavern any longer.

 Atienna herself entertained the idea but she had her reservations.